 where\\ $J_{11} = -x^2/a^2 - 3a^2,~~J_{21}= 2ab + b^2 / a^2,~~J_{22}= - y^2/b^2 + a^2 - 2b/a ,$ and where $J_{33} = -z^2/c^2 + a^2 -2c/b $.

 The Jacobian evaluated at any point of $S$ and of order $\varepsilon$ turns out to be

 Thus, the characteristic polynomial, $P(\lambda)$, associated with $J_S$ reads

 It is clear that all the eigenvalues of $J_S$ are real numbers, as $a \in \dR$, so that the space $S$ consists of the hyperbolic critical points.
-However, in the limit $t \rightarrow \infty$ the three eigenvalues are vanishing.
-Therefore, in the latter case the points of $S$ are the nonhyperbolic critical points\footnote{A critical point is called a hyperbolic critical point if all eigenvalues of the Jacobian matrix of the linearized equations at this point have nonzero real parts.
+However, in the limit $t \rightarrow \infty$ the three eigenvalues vanish.
+Therefore, in the latter case the points of $S$ are nonhyperbolic\footnote{A critical point is called a hyperbolic critical point if all eigenvalues of the Jacobian matrix of the linearised equations at this point have nonzero real parts.
 Otherwise, it is called a nonhyperbolic critical point \cite{Per,Wig}.}.

 The dynamical systems analysis shows that the exact form of the dynamics \eqref{L1}--\eqref{L2} includes, near the singularity, the instabilities connected with the space of the nonhyperbolic critical points.
 The dynamics near these points bifurcates \cite{Per,Wig}.